steffimathew33/clamp-whole-song-gen/README.md

    python extract_melodies.py
    ```

-8. filter out unnecessary info from each aligned_demo_melody.abc file, and generate an embedding (melody_embedding.pt) for the melody, based on the aligned_demo_melody.abc for each song
+8. filter out unnecessary info from each aligned_demo_melody.abc file, and generate an embedding called melody_embedding.pt for the melody, based on the aligned_demo_melody.abc for each song

    ```bash
    python embed_abcs.py